• Skip to primary navigation

 • Boneless Skinless Chicken Breasts – You’ll want to pound these to about an even 1/2” thickness before smoking.

-• Olive Oil – This will keep that chicken breast nice and moist.
+• Olive Oil – This will keep the chicken breast nice and moist.

-Preheat your smoker to 250 degrees.
+1. Preheat your smoker to 250 degrees Fahrenheit.
 We used competition blend pellets in our pellet grill, but hickory, apple, pecan and maple would be great too!

-Pound chicken breasts until they are about 1/2” thick.
+2. Pound chicken breasts until they are about 1/2” thick.
 This will help them cook evenly.
 Drizzle with olive oil and rub it so the breasts is covered.
-Sprinkle on your dry rub and rub it around until the breasts are covered.
+Sprinkle on your seasoning blend and rub it around until the breasts are covered.

-Place chicken breasts on smoker.
-Close pellet grill lid and cook at 250 degrees for about a hour or until chicken breasts reach 160 degrees F.
+3. Place chicken breasts directly on smoker grill grates.
+Close pellet grill lid and cook at 250 degrees Fahrenheit for about a hour or until chicken breasts reach 160 degrees Fahrenheit.

-Remove, place on plate and tent with foil.
-Let rest 5-10 minutes this will raise the temperature to 165 degrees F which is recommended cooking temperature
+4. Remove, place on plate and tent with foil.
+Let rest 5-10 minutes before slicing.
+This will allow the temperature to rise to 165 degrees Fahrenheit which is the recommended cooking temperature.

 We used competition blend pellets in our pellet grill, but hickory, apple, pecan and maple would be great too!